Kimi-Arthur/German/Grammar/Nebensätze.md

 ## wenn

-To form conditional sentence, like
+To form conditional sentence (= if/when), to answer

 **Wann/Unter welcher Bedingung** kommst du nach Hause?